top of page

 The It girl | Published July 2022 | Read November 2023

 The 'it girl' of the title is April Coutts-Cliveden, a rich, posh, flamboyant student at a fictional Oxford University college.
 Hannah Jones, a shy, bookish student from an ordinary, middle class family, is thrown together with April as her room-mate in the residential colleges.
-The two form an unlikely friendship and Hannah becomes part of a tightknit group that orbits April's world.
+The two form an unlikely friendship and Hannah becomes part of the tightknit group that orbits April's world.

 By the end of term 2, April has been murdered.
 The book jumps back and forth between the events at Oxford that led to her death, and the present, ten years later.
 Hannah is now married to Will (from the Oxford group), living in Edinburgh and expecting her first child.
 The man who was convicted of killing April, creepy Oxford porter, John Neville, has just died in prison, protesting his innocence from the outset.